joelvoss/jvdx-core/README.md

 	"name": "my-package", // Your package name
 	"type": "module",
 	"source": "src/index.js", // Your source code
-	"exports": {
+	"main": "./dist/my-package.cjs", // Where to generate the CommonJS bundle "umd:main": "./dist/my-package.umd.js", // Where to generate the UMD bundle (also aliased as "unpkg") "module": "./dist/my-package.module.js", // Where to generate the ESM bundle "exports": {
-		"require": "./dist/my-package.cjs", // Used for require() in Node 12+
+    "types": "./dist/my-package.d.ts", // TypeScript typings for NodeNext modules "require": "./dist/my-package.cjs", // Used for require() in Node 12+ "default": "./dist/my-package.modern.js" // Where to generate the modern bundle (see below) },
-		"default": "./dist/my-package.modern.js" // Where to generate the modern bundle (see below) },
+  "types": "dist/my-package.d.ts", // TypeScript typings
-	"main": "./dist/my-package.cjs", // Where to generate the CommonJS bundle "module": "./dist/my-package.module.js", // Where to generate the ESM bundle "unpkg": "./dist/my-package.umd.js", // Where to generate the UMD bundle (also aliased as "umd:main") "scripts": {
+	"scripts": {
 		"build": "jvdx build", // Compiles "source" to "main"/"module"/"unpkg" "dev": "jvdx build --watch", // Re-build when source files change